 Simple to Make−Broccoli “Rice” with Garlic, Lemon and Chile Pepper

-Source: Katie Lee Biegel, Food Network
+Get the recipe from: Katie Lee Biegel, Food Network

 I’m a cooking show addict.
 There.
 I said it.

 And one of my favorite cooking shows is The Kitchen on Food Network.

 I love all the hosts.
 Their personalities are warm and engaging.

 But, best of all?
 The majority of the recipes they feature are achievable for all levels of home cooks.